windsuzu/console.jay/content/mocs/hasOwnProperty.md

 ---
 draft: false
-date: 2023-12-31 20:20
+date: 2023-12-31 21:41
 tags:
   - javascript
 ---

-To retrieve all properties of an object, including those inherited from its prototype, employ a `for...in` loop.
+In JavaScript, while the `for...in` loop is often used to iterate over an object's properties, it's important to note that it includes those inherited from its prototype chain.

 ```js
 function Animal (name, energy) {